timtoyoshima/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/main/nodejs/integrationsteps.md

 ### 3: Handle the response from the user sign-in flow

 The application handles the response from the authentication call through the `handleTransaction()` function, as shown in the SDK sample application's `handleTransaction.js` file.
-The `transaction` parameter is the `IdxStatus` value that is passed in through the response from Okta.
+The `transaction` parameter contains the `IdxStatus` value that is passed in through the response from Okta.

 ```JavaScript
 module.exports = function handleTransaction({